 Compliance risks are associated with almost everything Orion does, so responsibility for compliance risk management is in different functions.
 Orion's compliance activities are decentralized to various functions.
 Its intended purpose is to follow regulations, inform about them and make own guidelines about them as well as to monitor and report on their implementation.
 The majority of this work is done by Orion's quality function, pharmacovigilance and regulatory departments, EHS (Environment, Health and Safety) function, internal audit and legal department.

 Training and awareness raising are the most important measures to mitigate compliance risks.
-To be aware of and raise awareness of compliance risks, rules and ethical practices anti-corruption and anti-bribery online training is mandatory for the selected personnel.
-The Company ensures that the training is completed by all employees for whom it is mandatory.
+To be aware of and raise awareness of compliance risks, rules and ethical practices Code of Conduct online trainign is mandatory for the personnel.
+For the selected personnel also anti-corruption and anti-bribery online training is mandatory.
+The Company ensures that the training is completed by all employees for whom they are mandatory.
 There is also a GDPR online course for all Orion personnel, conducted by all personnel involved in the processing of personal data.
 For reporting any misconduct, Orion has a public whistleblowing channel that complements the usual communications and reporting channels.
 The channel promotes good governance and ethical operations, and improves processes after any reported incident.